shivanesh-15/FlexiWork/README.md

 ## Contact

-For any questions or feedback, feel free to open an issue or contact us at [your contact information].
+For any questions or feedback, feel free to open an issue or contact us at shivaneshg2006@gmail.com.

 ---